mpv-player/mpv/DOCS/man/options.rst

         ...

     Each section of metadata, along with the non-metadata lines after it, defines a single block.
-There are currently two types of blocks, HOOKs and TEXTUREs.
+There are currently three types of blocks, HOOKs, TEXTUREs, and PARAMs.

     A ``TEXTURE`` block can set the following options: